dannycoates/poolee/readme.md

 # poolee

 HTTP pool and load balancer for node.
-Requests are sent to the healthiest node.
-Exposes node health, timeout, and retry events.

-# Usage
+# Example

 ```javascript